×

 What is a typical expat home or apartment like in Santa Tecla?

 "A typical expat home or apartment in Santa Tecla, is often located in a secure, gated community or a well-guarded apartment complex.
 These homes are usually modern and spacious, with multiple bedrooms, bathrooms, and a fully equipped kitchen.
 They often come with amenities such as air conditioning, high-speed internet, and cable TV.
 Some homes may also have a private garden or a swimming pool.
 The interiors are usually well-maintained and furnished, with comfortable furniture and modern appliances.
 Many expat homes are located close to international schools, supermarkets, restaurants, and other conveniences.
 Despite being in a tropical country, the homes are designed to keep cool, with tiled floors and high ceilings.
-Some apartments may also offer stunning views of the city or the surrounding mountains," explained one expat living in Santa Tecla, El Salvador.
+Some apartments may also offer stunning views of the city or the surrounding mountains," commented one expat who made the move to Santa Tecla.

 What is the average cost of housing in Santa Tecla?